laravel/nova-docs/4.0/resources/fields.md

 ]),
 ```

 On the resource index and detail screens, the `MultiSelect` field's "key" value will be displayed.
-If you would like to display the labels instead, you may use the `displayUsingLabels` method:
+If you would like to display the label values instead, you may use the `displayUsingLabels` method:

 ```php
 MultiSelect::make('Size')->options([